chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 In the future we will limit the user's ability to create anonymous groups of cells.
 They will need to use the annotation feature to create a category and label the cell group in order to select it for differential expression analysis.

-The user will be able to export a CSV file containing one or all of the genesets they created by selecting cell sets and calculating the 10 most differentially expressed genes along with their logfold and p-values between those sets.
+The user will be able to export a CSV file containing one or all of the gene sets they created by selecting cell sets and calculating the 10 most differentially expressed genes along with their logfold and p-values between those sets.

 The comments section of the csv file will specify the two sets of cells being compared to create that gene set.

 The name of the exported file will be based on the user name and a timestamp rounded to the nearest second.

-### Keeping consensus
+### Keeping Consensus

 This feature will require processing multiple updates to the same gene set, due to our hosting architecture this creates the potential for race conditions and concerns about keeping the data in sync between the database, server and client.